South Carolina Novel Prize

 The S.C.
 Novel Prize is funded by the South Carolina Arts Commission, Hub City Press, and South Carolina Humanities.
 The South Carolina State Library is a founding partner.

 S.C.
-Novel Prize entries are submitted online through the Submittable system.
+Novel Prize entries are submitted online only.
 Multiple file types are accepted, including Word and PDF.
 No paper applications will be accepted.